Noxsios/vai/site/content/docs/roadmap.md

 ---
-title: "Roadmap"
+title: Roadmap
 draft: true
 ---

 TODO:

-- handle local paths for imports better
+- handle local paths for imports
-- fix matrix support
+- add matrix support
 - add more examples
 - get coverage to ~80%
 - get E2E tests covering all the golden paths
-- fuzz testing?
 - import / publish to OCI?
 - run a docker container as a task
 - SBOMing?